Skip Navigation or Skip to Content

 Are all applicants accepted into the ELDP?

-Not all individuals who apply to the program will be accepted.
-ELDP applicants undergo a rigorous review and selection process, and only the most highly qualified applicants will be admitted into the program.
+Not all applicants will be accepted into the program.
+ELDP applicants undergo a rigorous review and selection process, and only the most highly qualified candidates will be admitted.

 How are ELDP Participants Selected?

-Completed applications must be received by the PITI-VITI office no later than October 10, 2022.
-Applicants submit five documents to complete an application—the application form itself, a resume, a letter of intent, a brief biography suitable for public release, and a letter from their supervisor.
-An optional letter of support from an ELDP graduate is recommended, but not required.
+Completed applications must be received by the PITI-VITI office no later than November 1, 2024.
+Applicants must submit five documents to complete an application: the application form, a resume, a letter of intent, a brief biography suitable for public release, and a letter from their supervisor.
+An optional letter of support from an ELDP graduate is recommended but not required.

-PITI-VITI program, the U.S. Department of the Interior’s Office of Insular Affairs, and an Independent Reviewer.
-The selection committee reviews the applications to ensure they are complete and the applicants meet minimum qualification standards.
-The selection committee members independently review and rate each application package.
+The ELDP 2025 selection committee consists of representatives from the Graduate School, the PITI-VITI program, the U.S. Department of the Interior’s Office of Insular Affairs, and an Independent Reviewer.
+The selection committee reviews the applications to ensure they are complete and that applicants meet the minimum qualification standards.
+Each committee member independently reviews and rates each application package.

-Although rating applicants is inherently a subjective process, the selection committee uses structured scoring guidelines to rate each application.
-The scoring guidelines are intended to provide a broad framework within which to make the acceptance decision.
-The scoring system and guidelines for each document comprising the applications are presented below:
+The selection committee uses structured scoring guidelines to rate each application.
+These guidelines provide a framework for making acceptance decisions.
+The scoring system and maximum points for each document follow below:

 Document